paul-j-lucas/cdecl/.github/ISSUE_TEMPLATE/enhancement-request.md

 ---

+USE THIS FORM ONLY FOR ENHANCEMENT REQUESTS.
+ANYTHING THAT IS NOT AN ENHANCEMENT REQUEST WILL BE CLOSED AND DELETED IMMEDIATELY.

 ## Issue Type

 If your issue is a bug (build-time error, run-time error, or bad documentation), please use the **Bug report** template instead.